-- Knowledge demonstration of a detailed knowledge and understanding of the topic - Application demonstration of an ability to apply the principles underlying the topic within a given context - Higher Order demonstration of an ability to perform deeper analysis and assessment of situations, including forming judgements, taking into account different points of view, comparing and contrasting situations, suggesting possible solutions and actions, and making recommendations.
+- Knowledge demonstration of a detailed knowledge and understanding of the topic - Application demonstration of an ability to apply the principles underlying the topic within a given context - Higher Order demonstration of an ability to perform deeper analysis and assessment of situations.
+This includes the ability to develop proposals and recommendations utilising actuarial judgement, ie taking into account different points of view, comparing and contrasting situations, clearly communicating any limitations and elements of uncertainty in the approach.